MohamadAli20/cvsu-imus-thesis-fire-protection/README.md

 If you use or derive from this project, please provide appropriate attribution by including the following information:

 - Project Name: DEVELOPMENT OF A WEB-BASED PLATFORM LEVERAGING SATELLITE INSTRUMENTS, MODIS AND VIIRS FOR FIRE DATA COLLECTION AND RISK ASSESSMENT
-- Author: Mohamad Ali Calanda, Janna May Gensaya & Sharmine Tabuada
+- Authors: Mohamad Ali Calanda, Janna May Gensaya & Sharmine Tabuada
 - GitHub Repository: https://github.com/MohamadAli20/cvsu-imus-thesis-fire-protection.git

 Additionally, consider including a link back to the original GitHub repository or mentioning the project's author in your project documentation or wherever appropriate.